|The Nomination Process

 Applying To My Office For A Nomination

-Students interested in a nomination should contact my Washington office in the spring of their junior year in high school.
+Students interested in a nomination should contact my Boca Raton office in the spring of their junior year in high school.
 Also, please note that it is extremely important that the student begin the application process with the academies themselves.
 Download the application here.

 There are five Service Academies: The United States Air Force (USAFA), Naval (USNA), Military (USMA), Merchant Marine (USMMA), and Coast Guard (USCGA) Academies.
 Nominations are required for all but the U.S. Coast Guard Academy, to which appointments are made on the basis of an annual nationwide competition.

 As far as the USAFA, USNA, and USMA are concerned, there are various nomination authorities, with each eligible young person being able to apply to both United States Senators from the applicant's state, his or her United States Representative, and the Vice President (if very highly qualified).
 The other nomination categories are military-affiliated.

 With respect to the Congressional category, each Representative and each Senator is allowed to have at each of those academies at any one time five persons charged to his or her quota.
 There are three methods of nominating, and I use the competitive method.
 For each vacancy, ten nominations may be made on a strictly competitive basis.
 The competitive method provides that the nominees compete among themselves for final appointment determined by the admissions authorities.
 They take into consideration a nominee's academic record, extracurricular and athletic activities, physical aptitude, ACT and/or SAT scores, leadership ability, and medical qualifications.
 Such facets of an applicant's record are also considered during the nomination selection process.
 No person will be offered admission if he or she does not meet the physical standards of the Academy unless awarded a medical waiver.